anirvan/yahoo-group-archive-tools/README.md

 ### Experimental PDF support

 Many non-technical users won't know what to do with an mbox file, but will appreciate getting a PDF file containing all the emails in the list.
 You can enable experimental PDF support by installing Andrew Ferrier's [email2pdf](https://github.com/andrewferrier/email2pdf) script.
-This is known to be buggy, and bug reports would be appreciated.
+This process is known to be buggy, and bug reports would be appreciated.

 ```
 mkdir output-dir
 yahoo-group-archive-tools.pl --source <archived-input-dir> --destination <output-dir> --pdf --email2pdf <path to email2pdf Python script>
 ```

-### Output
+## 2. Output

 The output directory will contain: